Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2023.11.18

-- [x] Fix [[src.torchcell.models.dcell]] the modules are not being passed correctly → I think these are fixed but should go back and annotate and test properly.
+- [x] Fix [[torchcell.models.dcell]] the modules are not being passed correctly → I think these are fixed but should go back and annotate and test properly.
 - [x] Quick run model locally → works on `cpu`
 - 🔲 Launch on `Delta` → device issues

 ## 2023.11.17

 - [x] Correct [[./assets/drawio/Dcell.drawio.png]] → Corrected including subsystem representation.
-- [x] Fix [[src.torchcell.models.dcell]] the modules are not being passed correctly
+- [x] Fix [[torchcell.models.dcell]] the modules are not being passed correctly
 - [ ] Check the Yeast OBO for annotations.
 If it contains annotations check to see if they align with the `DCell` reported annotations counts.
 Is this the same thing as `GAF`?

 ## 2023.11.16